 When I wrote “Building a Trauma-Responsive Educational Practice: Lessons from a Corrections Classroom” I didn’t know what would happen next.
 I didn’t realize I would spend the rest of my life teaching the concepts, or the amount of work it would take to move those concepts into practice.
+Rediscovering joy in learning begins with remembering what profound moments of learning feel like – in our bodies, hearts, and minds.

-So far, most of my work has focused on introductory topics – impacts of trauma on the brain and brief discussions of the Trauma-Responsive Framework.
-I am discovering that new work requires an enormous amount of effor to move the concepts out of the book and into people’s hearts and minds, and that is the bare beginning.
+But so far, most of my work has focused on introductory topics: impacts of trauma on the brain and brief discussions of the Trauma-Responsive Framework.
+I am discovering that new work requires an enormous amount of effort.
+Moving the concepts out of the book and into people’s hearts and minds, is the barest beginning.
 I rarely have an opportunity to go deeper in talking about the Expansive Learning model, the Framework, cultural rebalancing, repurposing education, digging into new language describing a variety of approaches to trauma work, or the role expansive learning might play in our evolution.

-This is where I get to explore a constellation of ideas including somatic abolition, embodied practice, settling and expanding, emergent strategy, and cultural rebalancing, and how they help us co-create experiences of deep, rich, expanded learning – moments when the lightbulb flashes on and our bodies thrum with warmth and connection – the lightbulb moment.
+This space is where I get to explore a constellation of ideas including somatic abolition, embodied practice, settling and expanding, emergent strategy, joy and imagination, cultural rebalancing, and how they help us co-create experiences of deep, rich, expanded learning – moments when the lightbulb flashes on and our bodies thrum with warmth and connection – the lightbulb moment.